Lab 4 Assignment: Full Report

 Introduction

-An introduction consists of two main parts: (1) the background and (2) description of the experiment
+An introduction consists of two main parts: (1) the background, and (2) objectives of the experiment.

-The text of an introduction should flow naturally without subsections.
+The text of the introduction should flow naturally without subsections.

 Tips for writing the background